A review of Sam Kieth’s Arkham Asylum: Madness.

 Kieth also has some interesting takes on the incarcerated villains.
 Croc is absolutely terrifying and leads to the question – why is he in the Asylum and not a prison for the super powered?
 Kieth’s versions of Harley Quinn and Two-Face feel a bit odd visually, but you can make up your own minds on that.

-What does stand out is Kieth’s Joker who maintains the balance of being incredibly scary but maintaining a sense of dark whimsy too.
+What does stand out is Kieth’s Joker.
+He maintains the balance of being incredibly scary but maintaining a sense of dark whimsy too.
 All of Joker’s acts of violence revolve around practical parlour trinkets, like the arrow through the head joke or soap that turns into blood.
 There is no edginess for the sake of edginess here.

-At the heart of the story is a ticking clock, which Keith uses to both push the narrative along but also direct the characters’ emotional state.
-On one hand, the noise of the clock and the eventual blood dripping down it are horrifying to the staff and the reader.
+At the heart of the Arkham Asylum: Madness is a ticking clock.
+Keith uses it to both push the narrative along but also direct the characters’ emotional state.
+On one hand, the clock’s noise and the eventual blood dripping down it are horrifying to the staff.
 There is a sense that something supernatural is happening and the clock is counting down to something terrible.
 Not the most original idea in comics but still, it adds apprehension.

 On the flip side, the clock adds complete and utter mundanity to the story.
 The clock is a key point of reference to all staff, most of whom are there on a shift basis.
-Clocks say when it’s time for a break.
-They also mark the end of shifts, a time for some, like Sabine, to get home to loved ones, to escape, and, frankly, to mark another day surviving.
+Clocks say when it is time for a break.
+They mark the end of shifts, to return to loved ones, to escape, and to mark another day surviving.

 Like any other place of work, there is politics, romance, grievances, and even that one person who you never know their name.
 Kieth weaves all of this really well into the story as staff sneak off to have sex, Sabine argues with Reed about finishing early, and the guards take revenge on Joker by beating him.

-Even here, a place of work you’d expect to bring about a real sense of camaraderie, there is a two tiered system.
+Even here, a place of work you would expect to bring about a real sense of camaraderie, there is a two-tiered system.
 Working there is horrible, but working there at night is much worse.
 No one wants to work there at night but are forced to through superiors and circumstances.
 The day shift would even leave tasks for the night shift to do.
 Sabine notices that things are even more on edge at night, with staff barely talking to each other and just counting down the minutes until sunrise.

 Ultimately the madness peaks at 4am, with Croc’s tank bursting.
 Joker foresaw this, due to the Asylum’s old waterworks, but kept things balanced by not removing his jaw restraints.
 As for the clock, a mouse had died in it, causing the issues.
 In such a stressful environment, such a little thing had produced incredible stress among the staff.